OSC/ood-documentation/develop/_sources/reference/files/submit-yml/script.rst.txt

   be available to override in batch connect applications.

-  For example, ``workdir`` is set by the OnDemand system in batch connect applications, and cannot be overidden.
+  For example, ``workdir`` is set by the OnDemand system in batch connect applications, and cannot be overridden.

 .. tip::
   If you're using the ``ood_core`` gem (where all these are defined and used)